Vaishno Devi: Pilgrimage route

-According to Hindu legend, the pilgrimage route follows the path the Goddess took while fleeing the tantric Bhairav Nath.
-The first major stop is Ardh Kunwari, a cave where the Devi is said to have meditated for nine months.
+According to Hindu legend, the pilgrimage route follows the path the goddess took while fleeing the tantric Bhairav Nath.
+The first major stop is Ardh Kumari, a cave where the Devi is said to have meditated for nine months.
 This cave is also known as Garbh Joon, or the "Womb Cave," as the shape of the cave is narrow and devotees must crawl through it, symbolizing a spiritual rebirth.

-The legend states that when Bhairav Nath located her at Ardh Kunwari, the Goddess used her Trishul to strike the back wall of the cave, creating a new opening.
+The legend states that when Bhairav Nath located her at Ardh Kumari, the goddess used her Trishul to strike the back wall of the cave, creating a new opening.
 She then escaped through this passage and continued her journey to the main Holy Cave on Trikuta Mountain.

 The final confrontation occurred at the entrance of the Holy Cave (now the Bhawan).
-After being pursued to this location, the Devi assumed the ferocious form of Ugrachandika and beheaded Bhairav Nath.
+After being pursued to this location, the Devi assumed the ferocious form of Mahakali and beheaded Bhairav Nath.
 According to the narrative, his body fell at the entrance to the Holy Cave, while the force of the blow flung his head to a distant, adjacent peak.

 The legend concludes with Bhairav Nath's repentance.
 As his head lay on the peak, he realized the Devi's true divinity and begged for forgiveness.
 The Goddess granted him salvation and a boon: that no pilgrimage to her shrine would be considered complete unless the devotee also paid respects at the Bhairav Nath Temple, which now stands at the location where his head is said to have fallen.
 This is why pilgrims traditionally visit the Bhairav Nath temple after having darshan at the main Holy Cave.